 You could almost hear the sigh of relief going through the ‘Quartier Européen’ two weeks ago.
 Despite all the talk of a populist anti-EU insurgency taking Brussels by storm, that was not Sunday evening’s story.
 The people’s party (EPP) and the social democrats (S&D) each lost 30-40 seats.
 But the big surprise was the excellent performance of liberal and green parties.
 By Monday morning people started to talk about ‘a green wave’ with even the European Commission’s most powerful bureaucrat, Martin Selmayr, joining the chorus.

-This blog was first published as a comment by Business Green
+This blog was originally published as an opinion article by the National Observer

 If you want to stay up to date, subscribe to the T&E Bulletin.